TermuxHackz/termuxhackz/README.md

 ### Hi there its me AnonyminHack5👋

-- 🔭 I’m currently working on more projects involving python, shell and c++
+- 🔭 I’m currently working on more projects involving python, shell, c++ and nodejs
 - 🌱 I’m currently learning perl
 - 📫 How to reach me: <a href="https://wa.me/+2349033677589?text=Hi+AnonyminHack5+I+am ">Whatsapp</a>
 - ⚡ Fun fact: I love eating a lot 😅😅😅